 As students become increasingly blitzed by multimedia, Ziegler knows ScreenPal is a tool appropriate for their uses.
 “ScreenPal allows students to be able to experience and use technology in a way that’s meaningful to them because of the world they are living in,” she said.

 She hopes with her knowledge of tech in the classroom that she is helping make other teachers’ lives easier.
 Saving teachers’ time is a top priority, and with the use of video, she’s confident she’s giving them back more time.

 Ziegler said that teachers spend quite a bit of time repeatedly explaining the same questions that students have, or taking them away from the group to individually show them where to point and click on their computers.
 Ziegler relies on ScreenPal to relieve the time pressure.
 She says video is great for sub plans, too.

 “When you create a video, it’s done and your kids can access it at any point.”
 Parents can also access the videos to understand what their children are learning.
 For teachers, students, and parents, video makes life a lot easier and eliminates a lot of the questions and the what-if’s and what-how’s.

 Share Your Story

 ScreenPal would like to thank Emily Ziegler for her continued effort and determination to spread the use of educational technology with students and teachers in the classroom.
-If you have a similar story to tell or would like to share the story of an extraordinary educator, please send an email to Christine (email@example.com) and tell us about for their exemplary work.
+If you have a similar story to tell or would like to share the story of an extraordinary educator, email our marketing team (email@example.com).